-The CIE syllabus covers aspects of the Twentieth Century (c1900-1991) with the key elements including the Causes of the Russian Revolutions of 1917 and the rule of Joseph Stalin 1929-1941, the causes of the Second World War, the Cold War 1945-1991 and the Arab- Israeli conflict.
+The CIE syllabus covers aspects of the Twentieth Century (c1900-1991) with the key elements including the Causes of the Russian Revolutions of 1917 and the rule of Joseph Stalin 1929-1941, the causes of the Second World War, the Cold War 1945-1991 including case studies on the Korean War, Cuban Missile Crisis and Vietnam War, and the rule and collapse of the USSR.
 It is a wide and varied course which excites the senses and involves the study of some of mankind’s darkest periods as well as some of our greatest achievements.

 See Sixth Form Curriculum here for full details of our A-Level History course.

-During the year other co-curricular opportunities are offered, for example last year’s talk by ‘Dam Busters’ author James Holland and a recent visit to the Chalke Valley History Festival.
+During the academic year, co-curricular opportunities are offered, for example last year’s talk by ‘Dam Busters’ author James Holland and a recent visit to the Chalke Valley History Festival.

 In the Lower School the department runs annual trips to the WWI Battlefields and local castle sites.
 The department also runs trips to support the IGCSE curriculum, by visiting European cities such as Prague and Berlin.
 The Upper Sixth visit London, including a guided tour of the Houses of Parliament and other relevant sites.